George Moss (rapper)

-George Dean Washington Moss III (born September 23, 1982) is an American Christian hip hop musician and founder of clothing line Oxen Apparel.
-He was a member of Christian hip hop group, UN1ON.
-His first studio album, All or Nothing, was released by Dreamlight Entertainment, in 2008, with the singles, "Whoa!" and "Transparent".
-The subsequent studio album, It's Time, was released in 2012, from Dreamlight Entertainment.
-He released, a single, "Set It Off", in 2015, featuring Steven Malcolm.
+George Dean Washington Moss III (born September 23, 1982) is an American Christian hip-hop musician and founder of the clothing line Oxen Apparel.
+He was a member of Christian hip-hop group, UN1ON.

+His first studio album, All or Nothing, was released via Dreamlight Entertainment in 2008.
+It included the singles "Whoa!" and "Transparent".
+His next studio album, It's Time, was released in 2012 via Dreamlight Entertainment.
+In 2015, he released the single "Set It Off", featuring Steven Malcolm.

 Early life

-Moss was born George Dean Washington Moss III on September 23, 1982, in the city of Grand Rapids, Michigan.
+Moss was born George Dean Washington Moss III on September 23, 1982, in Grand Rapids, Michigan.

-Music career
+Career

-Moss was a member in the Christian hip hop group, UN1ON, in the early 2000s.
-He used to go on tours with KJ-52, where this allowed him to get exposure for his music.
-His first studio album, All or Nothing, was released by Dreamlight Entertainment, in 2008, where this contained the radio singles, "Whoa!" and "Transparent".
-The next single, a non-album one, "Loud", was released from Dreamlight Records, in 2011.
-He released, the subsequent studio album, It's Time, on October 16, 2012, with Dreamlight Entertainment.
-His next single, "Down for You", was released from Dreamlight Entertainment, in 2012, where it was a non-album song.
-The single, "Set It Off", was released in 2015, by Dreamlight Entertainment.
+Moss was a member in the Christian hip-hop group, UN1ON, in the early 2000s.
+He went on tours with KJ-52, which allowed him to get exposure for his music.
+His first studio album, All or Nothing, was released via Dreamlight Entertainment in 2008.
+It contained the radio singles "Whoa!" and "Transparent".
+The next non-album single, "Loud", was released by Dreamlight Records in 2011.
+He released the studio album It's Time, on October 16, 2012, via Dreamlight Entertainment.
+His next non-album single, "Down for You", was released via Dreamlight Entertainment in 2012.
+The single, "Set It Off", was released in 2015 via Dreamlight Entertainment.

 Personal life

-Moss met his future wife, Michelle Cummings, at a concert he was doing at her church, the two were engaged around Valentine's Day 2014, and married in a ceremony the subsequent month in Grand Rapids, Michigan.
+Moss met his future wife, Michelle Cummings, at a concert he was performing at her church.
+The two were engaged around Valentine's Day in 2014, and married in a ceremony the following month in Grand Rapids, Michigan.
 They have a child together.